batect/batect/README.md

 ## MVP TODO

 ### Config file handling
-* validate configuration (eg. containers referenced in tasks as dependencies and direct targets must exist, build directory must exist)
+* validate configuration (eg. containers referenced in tasks as dependencies and direct targets must exist)
 * allow configuration includes (ie. allow splitting the configuration over multiple files)
 * better error message when a key (eg. a task name) is used twice (at the moment it's `Duplicate field 'duplicated_task_name'`)
 * allow tasks with just containers to start (ie. no `run` entry)